 Protein Production Technology International announces Meatless Farm's Karl Williams as first Editorial Advisory Board member

-Future Proof Group Media, the publisher of Protein Production Technology International, which launches on 29th July, has revealed Karl Williams as the first of eight members of its Editorial Advisory Board.
+Future Proof Group Media, the publisher of Protein Production Technology International, which launches on 27th July, has revealed Karl Williams as the first of nine members of its Editorial Advisory Board.

 Williams is the Global Technical Director at Meatless Farm and with 33 years’ experience in the food sector is eminently qualified to join the Board to help steer the content and quality of editorial within the soon-to-be-launched video-first B2B publication for the alt proteins sector – the world’s first dedicated technical magazine 100% devoted to the space.

 “The food industry is an incredible place to work, and I have been fortunate to have worked in some great category areas, both in manufacturing and retail, having spent eight years at Marks and Spencer,” Williams explains.
 “Plant-based for me is very exciting and offers a different perspective as to how we tackle some of the long-term systemic issues revolving around how we feed an ever-growing population.”

 But it’s not just the wider societal issue for Williams.
 “It’s another learning of how to produce products that appeals – understanding a new technological area of the food industry that unlocks so many exciting and future possibilities,” he adds.
 “My drive is wanting to understand and gaining new knowledge that I can share and use to support other food businesses in producing great products that appeal to customers.”